A recent study from the Champalimaud Centre for the Unknown in Portugal sheds new light on the impact of cannabinoids on learning.

 The findings in question shed new light on the learning mechanisms in the brain.
 That is, they show that impairments in our learning abilities do not occur because of changes in cannabinoid signaling.
 Rather, the disrupted cannabinoid signaling impacts the level of physical activity and this then impacts the brains learning abilities.
 Therefore, one of the researchers, Megan Carey, concludes “… disrupted cannabinoid signaling was impairing learning by altering behavioral state, and not through direct effects on neural plasticity in the cerebellum.”

-Lastly, these findings also suggest that we can overcome learning defects associated with genetic mutations with the aid of behavior interventions.
+Lastly, these findings also suggest that we can overcome learning defects associated with genetic mutations with the aid of behavioral interventions.

 - Disruptions in cannabinoid signaling in the brain impact learning abilities.